rodolfovictor/rockverse/docs/source/install.rst

     from numba import cuda
     print(list(cuda.gpus))

-Everything should be working if you get a list of sevices similar to this:
+You should see a list of available devices (machine in this example has 8 GPUs):

 .. code-block:: sh